White-breasted woodswallow: Description

-The White-breasted Woodswallow's plumage is dark grey on the head and neck, with white underparts, giving the species its common and scientific names, in contrast to the related great woodswallow whose upper side is a more glossy black.
-The stout bill of a woodswallow is bluish-grey with a black tip.
-White breasted woodswallows can also be identified by their short, black tail and grey feet.
-Their completely black tail makes them the only woodswallow lacking white on its tail.
+The white-breasted woodswallow's plumage is dark grey on the head and neck, with white underparts, giving the species its common and scientific names, in contrast to the related great woodswallow whose upper side is a more glossy black.
+The stout bill is bluish-grey with a black tip.
+They can also be identified by their short, black tail and grey feet.
+Their completely black tail makes them the only woodswallow lacking white on the tail.
 Males and females are identical in appearance.
-Juvenile woodswallows have a more brownish plumage around their head and mantle that is usually heavily striated.
-Juveniles have a buff tint on their chest and a brownish bill with a dark tip.
-White breasted woodswallows can grow to a maximum known size of 18 cm and weigh between 35–45 grams.
-All 9 subspecies of Artamus leucorynchus are differentiated by small differences in color, overall size, wing length and bill size.
+Juveniles have a more brownish plumage around their head and mantle that is usually heavily striated.
+They have a buff tint on their chest and a brownish bill with a dark tip.
+White-breasted woodswallows can grow to a maximum known size of 18 cm and weigh between 35 and 45 grams.
+The nine subspecies can be separated by small differences in color, overall size, wing length and bill size.